294

 283 "Functions Present Laboratory Organization," September 24, 1919 (in 1919, Thomas Edison,

-was also sort talent scout for new artists.—Organization). the end 1918 Hayes estimated had listened 4,000 trial
+There was also female clerk the music room. the end 1918 Hayes estimated had listened 4,000 trial

 83